mdsumner/tasmapr/README.md

 This is a basic example which shows you how to make an awesome map\!

+The `tasmapr()` function will launch a mapview/leaflet viewer with the chosen basemap.
+Some layers are in dev due to a recent upgrade, WIP.

 ``` r
 library(tasmapr)
 tasmap()  ## Topographic basemap